OFFICE OF THE BOROUGH OF NORWOOD

 Services available at the Child Health Conference Include:

-- Physical Exams for Children from birth to six years old
+- Physical Exams for Children from birth to six years old who are uninsured or have New Jersey Family Care A

 - Blood Tests to check for Anemia and Lead Poisoning